nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

   refers those with serious conditions to a hospital.
 Their duties are not confined to specific organs of the body, and they have particular skills in treating people with multiple health issues.
 - *Visit Record* - Details taken down by the doctor during one's visit.
-In this case, Patient Manager can record the patient's symptoms, the diagnosis made by the doctor, and any prescriptions or referals given.
+In this case, Patient Manager can record the patient's symptoms, the diagnosis made by the doctor, and any prescriptions or referrals given.

 ## Appendix E: Instructions for Manual Testing